Saturnyne

-Opal Luna Saturnyne is a fictional character appearing in American comic books published by Marvel Comics.
+Opal Luna Saturnyne is a character appearing in American comic books published by Marvel Comics.
 The character was created by Dave Thorpe and Alan Davis for their Captain Britain stories.
 Formerly the servant of Roma, she is currently the Omniversal Majestrix and rightful Ruler of Otherworld, charged with the safety of the Omniverse.

+Publication history

-Her first appearance was in Marvel Superheroes #381 playing a major part in Alan Moore and Alan Davis' Jaspers' Warp storyline.
+Her first appearance was in Marvel Superheroes #381, playing a major part in Alan Moore and Alan Davis' Jaspers' Warp storyline.
 She later had a recurring role in the pages of Excalibur.

 Fictional character biography

 Saturnyne originally hails from Earth 9, one in a myriad of alternative universes.
 She is a highly intelligent and ambitious woman and ends up on Otherworld as the Omniversal Majestrix.
 In this role she is part of the Dimensional Development Court, overseeing the Captain Britain Corps and charged with the safekeeping and maintenance of order and reality of the entire Omniverse.
 Saturnyne reports to Merlyn, the Omniversal Guardian.
 Saturnyne feels no moral or ethical conflict in sacrificing anybody, even an entire universe, if it means the preservation of the Omniverse.

 Whenever she decides to take a more personal interest in a matter, she calls upon the Avant Guard.
 The Avant Guard appear to be normal men, dressed in business suits and carrying an umbrella, but these umbrellas are in fact highly advanced weapons, capable of various abilities like interdimensional travel, destructive blasts and rays capable of devolving opponents.
 She is assisted by Dimples, an overweight man who loves Saturnyne deeply.
 Saturnyne herself cares little for Dimples and sees him only as a useful servant.

 Saturnyne first came into contact with Brian Braddock, also known as Captain Britain, on the alternate Earth known as the Crooked World.
 This Earth is deemed to be a threat to the Omniverse and Saturnyne convinces Captain Britain to help evolve the backwards planet, hoping to eliminate its threat.
 They are opposed by the Status Crew, a group charged with maintaining the status quo.
 Saturnyne and Captain Britain manage to evolve the world, but are surprised when a bigger threat take its place: an alternate reality Mad Jim Jaspers uses his powers to create the Jaspers' Warp, causing widespread insanity and the collapse of reality.
 Captain Britain and Saturnyne want to stop him, but are stopped by the Fury, a killer machine.
 Saturnyne flees with her Avant Guard, leaving a heartbroken Dimples, Captain Britain and his sidekick Jackdaw behind.
 All three are killed by the Fury, shortly thereafter.